 Willis Towers Watson is management's consultant and provides management with consulting advice and administrative support on compensation, pensions and benefit matters.

-The committee met three times in 2019 and met without management present at every meeting.
+The committee met five times in 2020 and met without management present at every regularly scheduled meeting.

 HEALTH, SAFETY AND ENVIRONMENT (HSE) COMMITTEE